JJ/raku-dist-template/README.md

 ## Installing

-<-- Fill your prerrequisites here, how to install using zef, how to
+<-- Fill your prerequisites here, how to install using zef, how to
 install from source -->

 ## Running